-Some promises in CFEngine are implicit.
-They are hard-coded into the program.
-For example, the fact that CFEngine looks for a number of files to read and will execute them in a sequence is hard coded.
-You cannot change this.
-However, you can change the behaviour of such promises by setting control parameters.
-These are formally parts of the 'promise body' for these hard-coded promises, so we use the body structure to set them.
-Each agent has a special body whose name is control; e.g.
+Some promises in CFEngine are implicit and hard-coded into the program.
+For example, the fact that CFEngine looks for a number of files to read and execute them in a sequence cannot be changed.
+However, you can change the behavior of such promises by setting control parameters.
+These are formally parts of the 'promise body', so we use the body structure to set them.
+Each agent, (CFEngine software component) has a special body whose name is control, used for setting these parameters.
+For cf-agent and cf-serverd we can have:

 '''

 body agent control

 {

 bundlesequence => { "test" };

+}

+body server control

+{

+allowconnects => { "127.0.0.1" , "::1", @(def.acl) };

 }

 '''